IntelRealSense/librealsense/readme.md

 # librealsense

 A libusb-based library for the RealSense F200 (IVCAM 1.0, 1.5) and RealSense R200 (DS4).
-It targets Apple OSX 10.7+ and "recent" versions of Linux (tested on Ubuntu 14.04).
+It targets Mac OSX 10.7+ and "recent" versions of Linux (tested + developed on Ubuntu 14.04 LTS).
 For cross-platform API development, it consumes DSAPI on Windows.

 Dependency management is done manually at the moment, pending the creation of installer scripts to automate the process.